MTM Enterprises: History

-For many years, MTM and CBS co-owned the CBS Studio Center in Studio City, California, where a majority of their programs were filmed and videotaped.
-Most of MTM's programs aired on CBS.
-In 1971, co-founder Grant Tinker was forced to quit 20th Century-Fox Television due to conflicts with how to run MTM, in order to maintain a full-time job at the company.
+In 1971, co-founder Grant Tinker was forced to quit 20th Century Fox Television due to conflicts with how to run MTM, in order to maintain a full-time job at the company.

 In 1976, MTM teamed up with Metromedia Producers Corporation to start a variety show, a first for first-run syndication.
+Earlier that year, the company had hired Bud Rifkin to launch a syndicated division.